Amazon EDI Document List for Optimized and Faster Data Processing

 852 – Product Activity Data

 The EDI 852 is used by a retailer to exchange the details of point of sales data to suppliers through EDI.
-Through this EDI code a supplier is informed about the unit status at the store either sold or on hold.
+Through this EDI code, a supplier is informed about the unit status at the store either sold or on hold.
 Standard EDI format for this code includes X12, ANSI, EDIFACT and their subordinated sets.
-The EDI also informs a supplier about any returns and other corresponding changes into the inventory.
+The EDI also informs a supplier about any returns and other corresponding changes in the inventory.

 855 – Purchase Order Acknowledgement

 EDI 855 is an ANSI X12 transaction set used to inform a seller that its 850 purchase order has been received by the seller without using the phone or a fax for the order confirmation from a buyer.
-Further on, it also reports whether purchase order has been received or rejected.
+Further on, it also reports whether the purchase order has been received or rejected.
 The order details like items, price and quantities delivered are, therefore, showcased in the documents.
 This way a buyer knows whether an order will be fulfilled or not on the designated date.

 856 – Ship Notice/Manifest